obonaventure/cnp3/book-2nd/principles/naming.rst

 .. rubric:: Footnotes

-. [#fhosts] The :term:`hosts.txt` file is not maintained anymore.
+.. [#fhosts] The :term:`hosts.txt` file is not maintained anymore.
 A historical snapshot retrieved on April 15th, 1984 is available from http://ftp.univie.ac.at/netinfo/netinfo/hosts.txt

 .. [#fdnstimeline] See http://www.donelan.com/dnstimeline.html for a time line of DNS related developments.

 .. [#fidn] This specification evolved later to support domain names written by using other character sets than us-ASCII :rfc:`5890`.
 This extension is important to support languages other than English, but a detailed discussion is outside the scope of this document.

-.. [#ftld] The official list of top-level domain names is maintained by :term:`IANA at http://data.iana.org/TLD/tlds-alpha-by-domain.txt Additional information about these domains may be found at http://en.wikipedia.org/wiki/List_of_Internet_top-level_domains
+.. [#ftld] The official list of top-level domain names is maintained by :term:`IANA` at http://data.iana.org/TLD/tlds-alpha-by-domain.txt Additional information about these domains may be found at http://en.wikipedia.org/wiki/List_of_Internet_top-level_domains

 .. [#froot] A copy of the information maintained by each root nameserver is available at http://www.internic.net/zones/root.zone

 .. [#frootv6] Until February 2008, the root DNS servers only had IPv4 addresses.
 IPv6 addresses were added to the root DNS servers slowly to avoid creating problems as discussed in http://www.icann.org/en/committees/security/sac018.pdf In 2013, several DNS root servers are still not reachable by using IPv6.
 The full list is available at http://www.root-servers.org/

 .. include:: /links.rst